JUNE 15 thru JUNE 22, 2013

 Throughout the history of the Woodford County Fair, there is a vivid reflection of hard-working, fun loving, home-loving people.
 For many years, the fair had the characteristics of “old home week.”
 Families looked forward to when they would be together with friends and neighbors at the County Fair.
 The Fair is where the “good times” were – and still are – for the warm, friendly people of Woodford County.
 And so, begins the history of the Woodford County Fair . . .

-On March 24, 1892, a fair association formed and stock at $100 per share offered in the “The Versailles Fair Association.”
+On March 24, 1892, a fair association was formed and stock at $100 per share offered in the “The Versailles Fair Association.”
 The proposal was to capitalize the association at $20,000, purchasing grounds and build a mile kite-shaped track.
 On April 14, 1892, W. Henry Graddy was elected President, W. Irvine Arnold, Vice President; Dave McDaniel, Secretary; and John L. Amsden, Treasurer.
-Serving on the Board of Directors were Van B. Nelson, Nat Stone, John Ball, G. L. Macey, James W. Miller, J. P. Amsden, J. D. Turner, J.P.
-Brown and Henry Helmiller.
+Serving on the Board of Directors were Van B. Nelson, Nat Stone, John Ball, Gus L. Macey, James W. Miller, J. P. Amsden, J. D. Turner, J.P.
+Brown and Henry Heimiller.
 Committees were Grounds, Building, and Stock.
-Sixty acres at the first curve on Big Sink Pike in the “triangle” on the right between the L.S. and R.N.I.B. railroads was purchased for $100 per acre.
+Sixty acres at the first curve on Big Sink Pike in the “triangle” on the right between the L.S. and R.N.I.B. railroads was purchased for $100 per acre from Hardin Fields and james W. Smith.
 Each railroad had a station on the grounds.
+A full mile track, 70 feet wide, with well thrown-up turns was built.
+M. B. Hifner, surveyor and civil engineer, laid off and engineered the track, which has one-fourth mile in each curve, one-fourth in each stretch, one-half mile up grade and one-half mile down grade.
+The mile track is faster than any regulation track in Kentucky; it has a track that you can see every foot of all the way round; it has an amphitheater that is commodius and comforable; situated on an elevation that commands a view of the grounds and country for miles around.
+The grandstand has a seating capacity of 2,500.
 Today, Big Sink Pike voting district is still referred to as “The Fairgrounds.”
 Building estimates were –grandstand $2,500, stables $3,000, and $1,500 for the track.
 By April 14, $9,000 of $15,000 required stock had been sold, and Tobias Gibson and Harry Gilmore were to see whether the association could utilize the charter of the old Woodford Fair Association, indicating a fair association existed earlier.
 Named “Versailles Fair & Trotting Association,” August 2 through 5 was set for the fair.
-Water was pumped from Big Spring; the Association provided 1,000 feet of canvas tenting; G. H. Swinney was hired for the dining room; and, there was no liquor or games of chance on the grounds.
+Because of the opening, the Blue Grass Clipper was published daily on August 2, 3, 4 and 5, and the items included in the regular weekly August 1 edition.
+It marked the first time that a newspaper was published daily in Midway or Woodford County.
+The management laid pipes to the grounds and plenty of good water was pumped fresh continuously direct from the famous Big Spring, and by the power of the pumps of the electric light plant an abundance of water for all purposes is conveyed to the Fairgrounds every day.
+The Association provided 1,000 feet of canvas tenting and there will be an abundance of shade; the Association will give special attention to the comfort of ladies; there will be no liquor or games of chances on the grounds.
+G. H. Swinney was hired for the dining room; and, there was no liquor or games of chance on the grounds.
 The first day people began coming in the morning and every train was loaded.
 When the races began at 2 p.m., the crowd had grown to about 2,500.
+There are 120 horses in the stables for this first meet at the new Fairgrounds.
 The next day approximately 3,500 people attended.
 Versailles banks closed at 1 p.m. during the fair.

 Events were harness horse races, mule races, and bicycle races.
 The first race trotted was the Woodburn Stakes for three-year-olds for a purse of $500.
 By 1895, the midway had everything from snake charmers to games like “rings and canes,” but the fair was mainly devoted to horses and cattle.
 By the 1900, 4-H became the answer to the needs of rural boys and girls.
 In March 1911, the Gray Lodge, Knights of Pythias of Versailles bought the controlling interest in the Woodford County Fair Association and conducted the fair that summer.
 Cooperative Extension work began May 8, 1914, Club work took place December 1, 1921, and a 4-H camp started in 1907.
 During World War II, (1941-1945) 4-H Club Day was held at Big Spring Park and the Courthouse, and the fair was cancelled.
 In 1946, under the direction of C. O. Neel, the Young Farmers Association revived the fair again.
 The Woodford County Fair Association was incorporated July 19, 1960.
 The horse show was cancelled in 1977 due to having no location.
 The Fairs were held at the Woodford County Middle School , Simmons Elementary, and Woodford County High School until the 1980s.
 In 1980, a horse ring was built where the County Park softball fields are located and an open horse show and 4-H horse show were held.
 The fair settled in its current location in 1987.